Bruno bails out Solskjaer again: Fernandes leads Man Utd fightback after another first-half horror show | Goal.com

 It was obvious what was coming next.
 In 2020, United have won more points from losing positions than any other team in the Premier League, whilst West Ham have dropped the most points from winning positions than anyone else.

-A classy finish from Greenwood put Solskajer's side ahead three minutes later before Rashford wrapped up another unlikely 3-1 win with just 12 minutes remaining.
+A classy finish from Mason Greenwood put Solskjaer's side ahead three minutes later before Rashford wrapped up another unlikely 3-1 win with just 12 minutes remaining.

 Still, while their grit and determination cannot be faulted, there should be big concerns about the fact that United repeatedly find themselves in perilous positions.